andreterceiro/dio-ia--introduction/README.md

 # History

 Teacher talked that the main marco of start of IA were the studies of Alan Turing related to analysis if a robot can think like a human.

+Another example related to past was the story related to Frankenstein.